c-tek/vyos/docs/security.md

 - Only allow valid port types and ranges.

 ## Error Handling
-- All database and VyOS operations are wrapped in error handling.
+- All database and VyOS operations are wrapped in comprehensive error handling, utilizing custom exception classes for specific error types.
-- Errors are returned as HTTP 4xx/5xx responses with details.
+- Errors are returned as structured HTTP 4xx/5xx responses with detailed, consistent formats, improving API consumer experience and debugging.

 ## Logging
 - Log all API requests, errors, and critical actions for audit and troubleshooting.